hyperledger/caliper/docs/Fabric_Configuration.md

 ---
 layout: page
 title:  "Fabric Configuration"
-categories: docs
+categories: config
 ---

+> The latest supported version of Hyperledger Fabric is v1.2

+## Installing Fabric dependencies

+* Install using the repository (for the supported Fabric v1.1)
+  * run `npm install grpc@1.10.1 fabric-ca-client@1.1.0 fabric-client@1.1.0` in the root folder
+  * If you want to test Fabric with old version such as v1.0.0, you should install compatible client SDK,
+  e.g. `npm install grpc@1.10.1 fabric-ca-client@1.0.0 fabric-client@1.0.0`

-## Fabric Configuration
+## Fabric Configuration file
-The fabric configuration is a json file which defines a fabric object with six main properties:
+The configuration file must contain a 'fabric' property, which defines the Fabric configuration, and an 'info' property, which provides supplementary information for the test case.

+### Fabric
+The 'fabric' property has six main properties that are used to interact with the SUT.:

 * **cryptodir**: Optionally defines a relative path of the crypto directory which contains all cryptographic materials, all paths defined in the configuration are relative paths to the fabric root directory.
 The crypto directory structure must be identical with the output of fabric's cryptogen tool.
 The sub-directories names must match organizations' names defined in *network* element.
 The certificates and private keys in this directory are used by Caliper to act as the administrator or the member of corresponding organization to interact with fabric network, e.g to create channel, join channel, install chaincode, invoke chaincode, etc. If not present, each organization's cryptographic materials must be defined directly in network property.